vuxuanhungg/osxlatitude-e5570/README.md

 - **HDMI** might not work the first time you plug in.
 In that case, put the laptop to sleep, turn it back on, and re-plug in.
 - **SD Card Reader** is ejected after wake up.
 See [here](https://github.com/0xFireWolf/RealtekCardReader/blob/main/Docs/KnownIssues.md#card-ejected-after-waked-up).
 - Sometimes, the trackpad cursor arbitrarily jumps to a corner of the screen.
 This is a [driver issue](https://github.com/acidanthera/VoodooPS2), so I cannot do anything about it.
 - For some Bluetooth devices, it might take a little longer to reconnect after sleep.
 Sometimes, Bluetooth devices will not reconnect until you unlock the lock screen.
+Sometimes, bluetooth is not available after sleep, which requires a restart.

 Anything not listed here means they works normally.